periareon/req-compile/README.rst

 * ``--find-links``

   Read a directory to load distributions from.
 The directory can contain anything a remote index would, wheels, zips, and source tarballs.
-This matches pip's commmand line.
+This matches pip's command line.
 * ``--index-url``

   URL of a remote index to search for packages in.
 When compiling, it's necessary to download